 My modern flow overcame dams, sluiceways and levees, all while welcoming the tributaries that joined my downstream journey.

 Life’s lessons ebb and flow.
-What either serendipitously or purposefully became a teaching moment differ with each of us.
+What either serendipitously or purposefully became a teaching moment differs with each of us.
 But the lessons come whether we acknowledge them or not.
 Perhaps these personal vignettes will help each of us to grasp the beauty of our journey and bring us closer to discovering that perfection and failure come with our births.
 Self realization is a step to personal peace and developing a compassionate heart that nourishes the greater good.

 The Lessons of Home